TheophileGaudin/TapLink/README.md

 The history of this development can be accessed in the [pastebin](https://pastebin.com/80GGhiEK).

-I'll continue developments for my own needs and release a version for X3Pro.
+I'll continue developments for my own needs and release a version for X3Pro (InformalTech has come up with [his fork for X3Pro](https://github.com/informalTechCode/TAPLINKX3)).
 Once I put my hands on Inmo Air3 I'll develop a port towards it too.
 Feel free to contact me if you have any feature ideas.
 This browser was and will be community-driven.
 Its purpose is to be as convenient to use as possible from AR glasses.